iltommi/qdb-documentation/source/concepts/data_storage.rst

 But:

     * Entries evicted from memory will be lost (see :ref:`eviction`)
+    * Double-ended queues may be undefined due to eviction if you reach the memory limit.
     * Node failure may imply irrecoverable data loss
     * Node and cluster statistics will not be recorded
+    * Entries cannot be iterated upon

 .. _data-migration: